 The next important decision an owner needs to make is selecting the construction delivery method for their project.
 “Delivery method” is a fancy term for describing who holds the legal agreement (contract) with whom.
 There are four typical paths or delivery methods an owner can take.

-- Design-Bid-Build or Hard Bid – The owner holds the agreement with a designer.
-The designer designs the project to 100% completion and then engages the contractor.
-As a result, the owner holds an agreement with both the designer and contractor.
+- Design-Bid-Build or Hard Bid – The owner first engages and holds an agreement with a designer.
+The designer designs the project to 100% completion, at which point the owner hires a contractor under a separate agreement.

 - Construction Manager as Agent (CMa) – This delivery method is the exact same as CMAR with one major difference.
-The owner also holds agreements with each individual trade contractor such as a plumber, electrician, carpenter, etc. While the direct contractual flow is from the trade contractor to the owner, the CMa does all the work of administering those contracts.
+The owner also holds agreements with each individual trade contractor such as a plumber, electrician, carpenter, etc. While the direct contractual flow is from the trade contractor to the owner, the CMa does all the work of administering those contractors.

 Because we could have spent hours on this topic, we decided to break each delivery method into its own podcast.
-Stay tuned for these upcoming episodes!